nabihandres/Wallproximity_DRL/README.md

 # RAL
-# CrowdNav
 ## Modifications to Reward Function and Wall Proximity Subfunctions

 ### Overview
-This README outlines the changes made to the CrowdNav folder for three environments: blockpath, curvepath, and crosspath.
+This README outlines the test environments: blockpath and curvepath.
 These modifications are centered around the Reward function and the introduction of new subfunctions to better handle robot navigation with respect to wall proximity.

 ## Curvepath Environment
 ### No Obstacles